-When we landed SiFive as a client earlier this year, they presented us with an interesting challenge.
+When we landed SiFive as a client, they presented us with an interesting challenge.
 We were tasked with gaining awareness and traction for a company launch out of stealth…for a company that wasn’t quite stealth.

 The backdrop: the semiconductor market has been rapidly shrinking due to consolidation, making it difficult for anyone except the largest device makers to gain access to custom chips.
 It’s within this contracting market that SiFive was launching, with the bold mission to democratize access to semiconductors through an open source approach.

 SiFive’s value proposition centers on semiconductor architecture that goes beyond the conventional transistor scaling issues inherent in Moore’s law.
 That might sound overly technical and niche, but it’s vital.
 Chips have been pushing right up against power and size limits the past few years.
 Given their central role in every electronic device we use, improving chip performance in a cost-effective manner is crucial to making technology more affordable and available to both inventors and society at large.